mspnp/iaas-baseline/README.md

    curl http://127.0.0.1
    ```

-1. Exit the ssh session from the backend VM
+1. Exit the SSH session from the backend VM

    ```bash
    exit